top of page

 Placemats for Meals on Wheels

+Orlando MQG is continuing to make placemats that are donated to Seniors First and distributed to its Meals on Wheels clients on their birthdays.
 Batting rectangles for making placemats are available at meetings for members to take home and make placemats.
-Members can also bring usable size batting scraps to meetings, and a member will sew them together into placemats size pieces for future pick-up.
+Members can also bring usable size batting scraps to meetings, and a member will sew them together into placemat size pieces for future pick-up.
+Approximately 12 X 18, as close as pattern allows.

 Charity Quilt Take-Home Kits